 Michelle Carvill, author of Get Social

 Exclusive content for I Am New Generation Magazine – The Business Book Awards, founded by Lucy McCarraher, celebrates the innovative and inspirational books authored by thought-leaders in the UK to help businesses thrive in an uncertain climate.
-The Business Book Awards winners are set to be announced at an awards ceremony in London on 26 March.

 Images – Pexels